 Watch what you eat and drink

 To avoid bloating and making jet lag worse, Morgan-Grenville recommends drinking lots of still water, which will flush out your system and keep headaches at bay.
 Avoid carbonated drinks, which cause major bloat, along with alcohol, since it can be particularly dehydrating when you’re flying.
 Also minimize food intake, especially carbs, which your body will have difficulty digesting at high altitudes, he says.
 If you’re hungry, feast on fruits and veggies.
+Many airlines have discontinued or temporarily postponed in-flight meal and drink services, which means having your own source of water is especially important.
 Here’s exactly what happens when you eat on a plane.

 Check your passport

 Many people aren’t aware that their passports have a hidden expiration date, says Jose Bone from The Passport Office.
 “What I mean is that depending on where you are traveling, you may be required to have a few months of validity remaining on your passport,” he explains.
 “For example, if you attempt to travel to any EU country with a passport with less than six months’ validity remaining, you will be denied entry.”
 In other words, if you’re heading to Europe, your passport will expire six months earlier than what is printed.
 This rule varies from country to country.
 (Mexico and Canada only require three months’ validity remaining for entry.)